Tomorrow Belongs to Us

 Edited by Nigel Copsey, Matthew Worley

-This book traces the varied development of the far-right in the UK from the formation of the National Front in 1967 to the present day.
-The distinguished group of experts draw on a range of disciplinary and methodological perspectives to provide a rich and detailed account of the evolution of the various strands of the contemporary far-right.
-It examines a broad range of far-right activity from electoral campaigning and attempts to enter the mainstream of political life to the fringes of conspiracy, neo-Nazism, violence and terrorism.
-A number of racist ideological positions such as Holocaust Denial and Islamophobia are explored as well as various forms of far-right cultural engagement.
-It will be essential reading for students of fascism, racism and contemporary British cultural and political history.
+This book traces the varied development of the far right in Britain from the formation of the National Front in 1967 to the present day.
+Experts draw on a range of disciplinary and methodological perspectives to provide a rich and detailed account of the evolution of the various strands of the contemporary far right over the course of the last fifty years.
+The book examines a broad range of subjects, including Holocaust denial, neo-Nazi groupuscularity, transnational activities, ideology, cultural engagement, homosexuality, gender and activist mobilisation.
+It also includes a detailed literature review.
+This book is essential reading for students of fascism, racism and contemporary British cultural and political history.

 Introduction Nigel Copsey and Matthew Worley

 1.‘The Men who Rewrite History’: Holocaust Denial and the British Far Right from 1967 Mark Hobbs

 2.The National Socialist Group: A Case Study in the Groupuscular Right Daniel Jones and Paul Jackson